mmyrte/chelsa_cmip6/README.md

 python3 -m pip install git+https://gitlabext.wsl.ch/karger/chelsa_cmip6.git
 ```

-##### GDAL and rasterio
+##### GDAL and rasterio in chelsa-cmip6 V.1.0 & V1.1
-chelsa-cmip6 depends on rasterio, which in turn depends on GDAL.
+chelsa-cmip6 up to version  1.1. depends on rasterio, which in turn depends on GDAL.
 Sometimes these two modules can create problems with the
 installation routine.
 If the installation hangs while installing the rasterio module, you can try installing both modules manually
 before installing chelsa-cmip6.